Hiromoto Okubo

-Hiromoto Okubo (大久保 博元, born February 1, 1967) is a former Nippon Professional Baseball catcher.
+Hiromoto Okubo (大久保 博元, born February 1, 1967), nickname "Dave" is a former Nippon Professional Baseball catcher.
 After playing, he turned to managing and coaching.
 In 2015, Hiromoto was promoted from Rakuten's farm team manager to Tohoku Rakuten Golden Eagles full-time manager.
 He only lasted one season, however, as he resigned after the team again finished in last place.
+In Kobe Earthquake Dream Match 1995, he played for the Foreign Dream with registered name "Dave" because without foreign player catcher.